Will My Insurance Rates Go Up Even if the Accident Wasn’t My Fault?

 When a driver causes an accident, whether through their recklessness or negligent behavior, it is safe to assume that their insurance rates will increase.
 But what if the accident wasn’t your fault?

-Because California is a fault state, insurance providers are prohibited from raising your rates for an accident that you were not responsible for.
+Because California is a fault state, insurance providers generally may not raise your rates for an accident if you are found not principally at fault.
 So no, generally your rates will not increase after an accident that the other driver caused.

 Comparative negligence is a legal concept that allows multiple parties to share liability for an accident.
-Under California’s comparative negligence laws, even if the accident was mostly caused by the other driver, if you contributed in any way then you can be assigned a percentage of the blame.
+Under California’s comparative negligence laws, even if the accident was mostly caused by the other driver, if you contributed in any way, then you can be assigned a percentage of the blame.
+Subsequently, your compensation would be reduced by your determined percentage of fault.

 You could be allocated a percentage of the blame for a crash if you were negligent in some way that made the accident or damages worse.
 For example, if the other driver ran a red light and collided with your vehicle, they will face the majority of the blame.
-However, if you were speeding or not wearing a seatbelt, it likely exacerbated the collision and your injuries.
+However, if you were speeding or not wearing a seatbelt, it likely exacerbated the collision and your injuries, and thus you would be found partially at fault for your damages.

 It is important to note that even if you are partially at fault, you can still collect compensation.
 However, you can incur consequences like an increase in insurance premiums.
 For more information, consult with a knowledgeable attorney today.